Linear Search Implementation

 Linear Search Function

-int linearSearch(int *arr, int target, int len, int tshow) {
+int linearSearch(int *arr, int target, int len) {

-The linearSearch function takes array, target element (value to be found), length of array and tshow - whether to display number of operations or not.
+The linearSearch function takes an array, the target element (value to be found) and the length of array.

-In the main function, array was passed as the argument arr (int*) of the linearSearch function.
-This is because array is passed as a pointer to the first element of the array (int*) rather than the array (int[]).
+In the main function, array was passed into arr (int*) in the linearSearch function.
+Here, a pointer to the first element of array (type int*) is passed into the function instead of the array itself (type int[]).

 for (int x = 0; x < len; x++) {